dk14/wolfram-mega/docs/contracts.md

 }
 ```

-Unlike with Marlowe - money preservation property is ensured in the language design, rather than with SMT-solvers.
+Unlike with Marlowe - money preservation property can be ensured in the language design, rather than with SMT-solvers.

 > In the composite contract js-eDSL pseudo-code above - `receive` represents full collateral for a participant.
 It is implicit "syntax sugar" because it's only needed to assert money preservation (eDSL can check that collateral computed as a sum of bets made by a given party (for worst-case outcomes) equals to the number specified in `receive`).